morukutsu/scrolling101/src/scenes/intro01.md

 The map and the character are now translated by 100 pixels to the right.
 Scroll (X, Y) actually defines the visible part of the map on the screen!
-Which is somehow, the camera position.
+Which is somehow, the current camera position.

-The map tiles and the character sprite screen positions are computed using a straightforward formula:
+The map tiles and the character sprite screen coordinates are computed using a straightforward formula:
 ```js
 const screenX = worldX + scrollX;
 const screenY = worldY + scrollY;
 ```

-An element at the world position ```(0, 0)``` + the scrolling position ```(100, 0)``` will move the screen position by 100 pixels to the right.
+Any element at the world position ```(0, 0)``` + the scrolling position ```(100, 0)``` will move its screen coordinates by 100 pixels to the right.

 > Note.
 The code examples are in JavaScript.
 Primarily because they are directly used for the live demo.
 > If you would like to see them in other languages (C#, C, Java... ) ping me or submit an issue / PR!